Folk arts of Karnataka: Gaarudi Gombe

 Gaarudi Gombe is a folk dance in which dancers dress in suits made of bamboo sticks.
 Gaarudi-Gombe means "magical puppet" in Kannada.
 The dance is performed during major festivals and in the procession held during the Mysore Dasara, and is known as Tattiraya in the coastal regions.
 Tattiraya means "someone carrying a doll made of bamboo sticks".

 The dance features masks, puppets and colourful regional costumes.
 The puppets are made from bamboo and papier mâché, painted with suitable makeup.
 During the fair and festival procession to the temple, the giant dolls are the central attraction to spectators.
 The dolls are hollow and permit a person to get inside, carry the structure on his shoulders and dance, while being able to see.
 The dolls are used for fun and to ward off evil spirits, depicting characters from Indian mythology and folklore.
 The dance is performed to the tamate and dholu (a percussion instrument).
 Each doll weighs 10 to 12 kg, and stand 10 to 12 ft tall.
 During the procession, some performers wear character masks and interact with the dolls.
 Itinerant performers dressed as a tiger (hulivesha) or bear (karadi-vesha) with dancing monkeys are common in South India.

 Joodu Haligi

 The Joodu Haligi is performed with two percussion instruments.
 The Haligi is round, made of buffalo hide and played with a short stick.
 The dance is characterised by high energy and exaggerated expressions by two or three performers.

 Puppetry

 Togalu Gombeyaata is a type of shadow puppetry which is unique to Karnataka.
 The name meaning "a play with leather dolls" in Kannada.
 The Karnataka Chitrakala Parishat has researched this art form, and has an extensive collection of leather puppets.

-Veeragaase dance
+Veeragaase/Guggla dance

-Veeragase, a vigorous dance based on Hindu mythology, is one of the dances performed at the Mysore Dasara.
+Veeragase also called as Guggla, a vigorous dance based on Hindu mythology, is one of the dances performed at the Mysore Dasara.
 It is primarily performed during the Hindu months of Shravana and Karthika.